sonamsamdupkhangsar/digitalocean-s3-lib/README.md

 ```

-### Add this project as dependency in your project
+### Add this project as dependency
-First add this dependency in to your Gradle settings file
+For Gradle projects add to your settings file
 ```
 implementation("cloud.sonam:digitalocean-s3-lib:1.0.0-SNAPSHOT")
 ```